adrelanos/pidgin-improved-privacy/README.md

 # Improves Pidgin's Privacy #

-Deactivates protocols, that are not suited in context of anonymity distributions, because those do not support authenticated/encrypted connections to the server, i.e. all protocols besides jabber and irc.
+A metapackage that deactivates protocols, that are not suited in context of anonymity distributions, because those do not support authenticated/encrypted connections to the server, i.e. all protocols besides jabber and irc.

 TODO: https://tails.boum.org/contribute/design/#index42h3